How to Merge PDF Files Using Python | IronPDF

 <p> [PDF_B] 2nd Page</p>"""

-# Initialize ChromePdfRenderer
+# Initialize renderer

 renderer = ChromePdfRenderer()

-# Convert HTML to PDF documents
+# Convert each HTML string to a PDF document

 pdfdoc_a = renderer.RenderHtmlAsPdf(html_a)